timbodude/project_alpha/README.md

 • task assignments, updates, misc issues & questions
 • ideas for consideration or later development

-Still trying to figure out how to stage files (and where)
+Upoaded old files to repository - not sure we want them there, but wanted to pass them on to Travis.
+The place to start is notes.
+While there may be some code we can grab, I'm thinking it may be better to start fresh so we're completely on the same page.

-Looks like github requires windows7 to allow me to use the windows desktop interface.
-I'm on xp 5.1 service pack 3
+Looks like the github windows gui requires windows7.
+I'm on xp 5.1 service pack 3.
+I am using a less powerful gui that seems to be working, and has a dos prompt.

 By the way, Travis - I'm using Wing as my ide and pygame to deal with gui issues like frames and such